ueberdosis/tiptap/docs/guide/collaborative-editing.md

 })
 ```

-This should be enough to create a collaborative instance of tiptap.
+This should be enough to create a collaborative instance of Tiptap.
 Crazy, isn’t it?
 Try it out, and open the editor in two different browsers.
 Changes should be synced between different windows.

 So how does this magic work?
 All clients need to connect with eachother, that’s the job of a *provider*.
 The [WebRTC provider](https://github.com/yjs/y-webrtc) is the easiest way to get started with, as it requires a public server to connect clients directly with each other, but not to sync the actual changes.
 This has two downsides, though.